Skip to main content

 Bio

-Nisha is a PhD student in Dr. King’s lab working on developing an implantable polymeric device for targeted and sustained chemotherapeutic drug delivery.
-Their project is collaborative with Howard Medical School, working alongside Dr. Andrea Hayes Dixon.
-Beyond their primary research focus on cancer cell models, Nisha has contributed to various collaborative projects involving nanomedicine, nanostructured polymer films for tissue engineering, and stem cell models.
-In addition to their research endeavors, Nisha is a Teaching Assistant in the Biotechnology department.
-Nisha channels their inner Amy (From the TV show B99) when organizing, and they’re obsessed with maintaining a sterile and impeccably organized environment.
+Beyond her primary research, she has contributed to several interdisciplinary initiatives, including nanomedicine for targeted drug delivery, nanostructured polymer films for tissue engineering, and developing stem cell models for regenerative therapies.
+Alongside the research, she is a Teaching Assistant in the Biotechnology department.
+Nisha channels their inner Amy (From the TV show B99) when organizing and is obsessed with maintaining a sterile and organized environment.

 Education